HassanAli010/Coursera-Courses-Finder/README.md

 Coursera-Courses-Finder (Using Python library Stream-lit and some machine learning algorithms such as pandas, numpy, sklearn etc.

 # Run app
-streamlit run app.py
+change the file name, Here I'm rename-ing the file name for deployment. so, when you want to deploy in localhost side then rename the file like app.py / courses.py etc streamlit run app.py

 # importing:
 import streamlit as st